tiayyba/CYT180_Project1/index.md

 # CYT180 — Project 1: Cleaning Real-World Firewall Logs (15%)

+## Learning Objectives
+This project helps you build practical skills for working with real cybersecurity data.
+Firewall logs are often messy, inconsistent, and difficult to analyze until they are cleaned.
+By completing this project, you practice the core steps analysts take before any threat detection or monitoring work can begin.
+How This Project Supports CYT180 Learning Objectives:
+- **Work with real security logs:** learn how raw firewall events look before they are cleaned or used in tools.
+- **Apply Python to cybersecurity tasks:** use pandas to parse timestamps, clean fields, and standardize log formats.
+- **Identify data-quality issues:** spot invalid IPs, malformed ports, inconsistent categories, and missing values.
+- **Prepare data for security analysis:** produce a clean dataset suitable for dashboards, SIEM ingestion, and basic analytics.
+- **Create basic security visualizations:** build a simple plot (e.g., allow vs deny) to interpret log activity.

 ## Overview
 In cybersecurity analytics, raw log data is often messy, inconsistent, and difficult to analyze.
 Your goal in this project is to clean a realistic firewall log dataset so it can be used for security monitoring and analysis.